Skip to main content

 Delivering for patients & community

-Our mission and core values are centered on our dedication to delivering for people living with serious muscle diseases.
-We have a robust pipeline of product candidates, with our initial focus on myotonic dystrophy type 1 (DM1), Duchenne muscular dystrophy (DMD) and facioscapulohumeral muscular dystrophy (FSHD).
+Our mission and core values are centered on our dedication to delivering for people living with serious neuromuscular diseases.
+We have a robust pipeline of product candidates, with our initial focus on myotonic dystrophy type 1 (DM1), Duchenne muscular dystrophy (DMD) and preclinical programs for FSHD and Pompe disease.
 Each of these disorders has a profound impact on affected communities around the world.

-We are utilizing our proprietary FORCE™ platform to overcome the current limitations of muscle tissue delivery and advance modern oligonucleotide therapeutics for muscle diseases.
+We are utilizing our FORCE™ platform to overcome limitations in delivery to muscle and the CNS, with the goal of stopping or reversing disease progression.
 In selecting diseases to target with our FORCE platform, we seek those with clear translational potential from preclinical disease models to well-defined clinical development and regulatory pathways.

 2024 RDD at Dyne